Category: Chart and Graphics

 A chart/ graph says more than twenty pages of prose, it is true when you are presenting and explaining data.
 The graph is a visual display of data in the form of continuous curves or discontinuous lines on graph paper.
 Many graphs just represent a summary of data that has been collected to support a particular theory, to understand data quickly in a visual way, by helping the audience, to make a comparison, to show a relationship, or to highlight a trend.

-Usually, it is suggested that graphical presentation of the data should be carefully looked at before proceeding for the formal statistical analysis because the trend in the data can often be depicted by the use of charts and graphs.
+Usually, it is suggested that the graphical presentation of the data should be carefully looked at before proceeding with the formal statistical analysis.
+It is because the trend in the data can often be depicted by the use of charts and graphs.

 Common Uses of Graphs

-Presenting the data in graph is a pictorial way of representing relationships between various quantities, parameters, variables.
-A graph basically summarizes how one quantity changes if another quantity that is related to it also changes.
+Graphical presentation of data is a pictorial way of representing relationships between various quantities, parameters, and variables.
+A graph summarizes how one quantity changes if another quantity that is related to it also changes.

 1. Graphs are useful for checking assumptions made about the data i.e. the probability distribution assumed.